matteoferla/Fragmenstein-manuscript-data/moonshot/README.md

 The manual filtering of the moonshot data is described [here](https://github.com/matteoferla/Fragmenstein/blob/master/documentation/notes/manual_filtering.md).

+The submission system for the Moonshot project was not congenial for this analysis as a user submitted a group of suggested compounds and the hits that inspired them not in an itemised fashion.
+As a result, for each of  the hits that were crystallised in the initial waves and had one or more stated inspirations, the relevant inspirations were manually picked based on the binding of the hits and the 2D representation of the follow-up in order to not bias the selection.

 ## x0434
 The prolific hit x0434 is rather troublesome as it is quasi symmetric.